 A picturesque countryside awaits them in Northern France as they travel South from Calais to Desvre, a small market town known for its ceramics.
 From there they will follow river valleys before finally arriving in Abbeville.

 The morning route will follow the river Somme out of Abbeville.
 The Somme is perhaps most famous for its battles, but it is also a Celtic word for ‘tranquillity’, summing up the feeling of the day as they cycle through this serene region.
-They will finish the day in Beauvais where the market square is a true highlight of several of the buildings dating from the 12th to 16th centuries.
+They will finish the day in Beauvais where the market square is a true highlight, with several of the buildings dating from the 12th to 16th centuries.

 The final day of cycling pushing on to Paris, Matt and Andy will still be treated to some stunning countryside views to get them over the final hurdle all the way up to the lunch stop at the River Seine.
 After lunch, they will follow the river down through the suburbs until they reach the Bois de Boulogne, the largest park in Paris.
 From there it’s a short ride along the wide boulevards of Paris before reaching the finishing point at the Eiffel Tower!